karlanxAI/InpaintLab/README.md

 * Using autotagging
 * Using removal tools

-This makes the tool easier to understand even for users who are new to multi-mask inpainting.
+This makes the tool easier to understand for users who are new to multi-mask inpainting.

 ---